Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 - SpriteKit nodes and their chief properties
 - How instances of `SKNode`, `SKSpriteNode`, and `SKScene` are used in game development
 - Sprite creation and positioning
-- What Frame Rate and the Game Loop are, and how they relate to each other
+- How Frames, Frame Rate, and the Game Loop relate to each other
 - The 2D Coordinate System
 - Game movement: </br>
 &nbsp;&nbsp;&nbsp; • with 2D Vectors </br>
 &nbsp;&nbsp;&nbsp; • with simple actions (`SKAction`)
-2. Implement a simple FPS game app:
+2. Implement a basic FPS game app:
 - using SpriteKit
 - adding nodes and simple actions